Asim Shahmalak

-Dr Asim Shahmalak (born 2 April 1961) is a British hair transplant surgeon, broadcaster, and proponent of such surgery.
-He performed the UK's first eyelash transplant in 2009, and has treated a number of British celebrity patients.
+Asim Shahmalak (born 2 April 1961) is a British hair transplant surgeon and broadcaster.

 Shahmalak began his career as a general surgeon in the Republic of Ireland in 1990, he joined the National Health Service (NHS) as a specialist doctor in general surgery in 2001, practising until 2011 when he dedicated himself full-time to private hair transplant surgery at his own Crown Clinic.
-He has appeared as an expert on a number of television and radio programmes, including the Channel 4 show Embarrassing Bodies, talking about his techniques and demonstrating his surgery.
-He also written and commented on hair transplant surgery and associated issues for a number of UK media publications and blogs.